 I much prefer lightweight development processes, very small teams, and programming practices with short feedback cycles, including REPL based development, continuous testing or test driven design, depending on the language and context.
 I also prefer continuous integration and delivery.
 I am not religious about any particular methodology; I have found that different approaches serve different goals, technologies, tools and cultures.
 Except Emacs, which is a universal invariant.

 Finally, my communication skills are excellent; I have made numerous presentations as a part of my work, and have presented and facilitated at software conferences (though I have no interest in doing more of this!).
 In previous roles I have provided ad hoc, formal and informal training sessions.
 I've also trained non-technical end-users, and mentored novice web developers.

-I've been doing contract work on projects at The Data Guild for a while now.
-The Guild is a hothouse for socially responsible data science and related projects; its members are some of smartest, kindest people I've encountered in STEM.
+The Data Guild is a hothouse for socially responsible data science projects; its members are some of smartest, kindest people I've encountered in STEM.

 Motiva is a communication and relationship management platform, with ML-driven message and send time tuning.
-Initially I worked on improving reliability and scalability on the first generation Motion product; more recently I designed and built the backend components of the new CX product, working in a team of two backend engineers, alongside a two person frontend team and a data scientist.
+I worked on the Clojure backend components improving reliability and scalability on the first generation product, and designed and built the backend components of the new CX product.

 I joined this project, a peer-to-peer marketplace for solar energy trading, when it was already underway, tasked with improving the development to deployment workflow, and stabilizing the production environment.
-I transitioned a brittle homegrown AWS deployment system to Terraform, so that deployment environments could be spun up on demand (including VPC, ECS, ELK, scheduling, metrics collection and event alerting components), introduced continuous deployment to ECS, and wrote a bunch of tests to make that less terrifying.
+I implemented Terraform, so that deployment environments could be spun up on demand (including VPC, ECS, ELK, scheduling, metrics collection and event alerting components), introduced continuous deployment to ECS, and wrote a bunch of tests to make that less terrifying.